daurenswrld/git-test/readme.md

-# Git and Github course
+# Git and Github

-Crash course for Git
+testing & learning Github as a beginner